 “What force on earth is weaker than the feeble strength of one” leads us to deduce the inspiration for The Weakerthans moniker.
-And in a 2004 interview John Samson admits as much, but prior to that he quotes from the film adaptation of Marguerite Duras’s The Lover: “Go ahead, I’m weaker than you can possibly imagine.”
+And in a 2004 interview John Samson admits as much, but prior to that in the same interview he quotes from the film adaptation of Marguerite Duras’s The Lover: “Go ahead, I’m weaker than you can possibly imagine.”
 (Somewhat curious, since upon leaving Propaghandi, Samson cofounded ARP/Arbeiter Ring Publishing, which issues fiction as well as titles by Ward Churchill.)
 The line from the film is stunningly ironic, uttered by the young girl’s Chinaman lover in response to her brother’s invitation to fight.
 Except that the line actually goes, “You have no idea how weak I am.”
 (At 5:17 in the clip below.)
 So the Weakerthans’ inevitable tribute band has its name: Weak-I-ams.

 Nevertheless, The Lover connection is of interest to me because the copy of the novel in my personal library was given to my wife Andrea Carney and me (and, thus, autographed) by Stan Weir, whose posthumous collected writing is titled Singlejack Solidarity.
-Although Stan cut his teeth in shipyards and factories, his own title is taken from the hard-rock miner’s shorthandled hammer wielded upon a spike held by a fellow miner, both workers having to trust that the spike won’t wobble nor the hammer miss its mark.3 Stan mentored Andrea—and me to a lesser degree—as we were being tempted to leave the rank and file of her union and of my workplace in the 1990s.
+Although Stan started out in shipyards and factories, his book’s title is taken from the hard-rock miner’s shorthandled hammer wielded upon a spike held by a fellow miner, both workers having to trust that the spike won’t wobble nor the hammer miss its mark.3 Stan mentored Andrea—and me to a lesser degree—as we were being tempted to leave the rank and file of her union and of my workplace in the 1990s.

 Stan gave us photocopies of his article, reprinted in his collection, “Meetings with James Baldwin.”
 Andrea had all of Baldwin’s books on her shelves when I met her in 1975, and a couple of years before, in high school, I’d done a book report on his Another Country, my introduction to queer literature.
 Stan and Baldwin’s own solidarity was forged as young men when they worked together, navigating the new world (for them) of Greenwich Village in 1942.
 Andrea and I hadn’t known before that Baldwin had become involved in Stan’s efforts to integrate the ILWU.4